awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

 S3 Object Ownership is an Amazon S3 bucket\-level setting that you can use to disable access control lists \(ACLs\) and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
 By default, when another AWS account uploads an object to your Amazon S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
 When you create a bucket, you can apply the bucket owner enforced setting for Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
 As a result, access control for your data is based on policies\.
 For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

+Server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) is the base level of encryption configuration for every bucket in Amazon S3\.
+All new objects uploaded to an S3 bucket are automatically encrypted with SSE\-S3 as the base level of encryption setting\.
+If you want to use a different type of default encryption, you can also specify server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) or customer\-provided keys \(SSE\-C\) to encrypt your data\.
+For more information, see [Setting default server\-side encryption behavior for Amazon S3 buckets](bucket-encryption.md)\.

 **Important**
 Starting in April 2023, Amazon S3 will change the default settings for S3 Block Public Access and Object Ownership \(ACLs disabled\) for all new S3 buckets\.
 For new buckets created after this update, all S3 Block Public Access settings will be enabled, and S3 access control lists \(ACLs\) will be disabled\.
 These defaults are the recommended best practices for securing data in Amazon S3\.
 You can adjust these settings after creating your bucket\.
 For more information, see [ Default settings for new S3 buckets FAQ](create-bucket-faq.md) and [Heads\-Up: Amazon S3 Security Changes Are Coming in April of 2023](http://aws.amazon.com/blogs/aws/heads-up-amazon-s3-security-changes-are-coming-in-april-of-2023/) in the * AWS News Blog*\.